 Vitamin D deficiency also impacts muscles and weakens them.
-This leads to the feeling of tiredness, inability to walk or run for long distances, impaired ability to hold weights, and muscular pain.
+This leads to the feeling of tiredness, inability to walk or run for long distances, impaired ability to hold weights and muscular pain.
 Patients who are experiencing these symptoms need to seek professional advice to prevent further complications and resolve the problems.

 Risk of Cancer

 Several studies have pointed out that vitamin D deficiency can lead to a number of cancers.
 Vitamin D and its derivatives decrease rapid cell proliferation by activating a number of genes in our body.
 The deficiency impairs the activation of cancer-preventing genes and produces several types of organ-specific cancers.
-Most common cancers associated with vitamin D deficiency include:
+The most common cancers associated with vitamin D deficiency include:

 - Colon Cancer